divim/AzureOpenAI-Ref/README.md

 **GREEN**

 **BLUE**
+1. **[Azure Synapse Link for Cosmos DB](https://learn.microsoft.com/en-us/azure/cosmos-db/synapse-link)**: Provides native integration between Azure Cosmos DB Analytical Store and Azure Synapse Analytics for the purpose of analyzing data in Cosmos DB.
+2. **[Azure Spark Pools, Azure Dedicated SQL Pools, Azure AI Language]**: Provide a processing and enrichment pipleline during which data is structured and classified to be ready for analysis.
+Some of the data enrichment capabilities made possible by Azure AI Language are sentiment analysis, key phrase extraction, and text classification.
+The resulting enriched text will be stored in a Dedicated SQL pool for serving purposes.
+The processing part can be done in Spark Pools or SQL Pools or even both based on the preference of the developer.
+3. **[Power BI]**: SQL dedicated pools will serve the data to Power BI datasets that will host a semantic model optimized for reporting.
+Reports can then be developed in Power BI on top of the semantic model to provide the needed insights.
+Some of which are listed below:
+		a.
+Top searched content
+		b.
+Average session time
+		c.
+Satisfied vs unsatisfied users: Conversations of unsatisfied users can be further analyzed to enhance the whole solution

 **Low Level Diagram**: Builds on top of the Azure Qatar Reference Architecture to provide secure and scalable ways to deploy your resources